 The Australian Government has announced a new, national approach to planning, funding and implementing the nation's future infrastructure needs.

-This page provides links to information on major infrastructure projects announced in the 2009–10 Budget, Nation Building for the Future.
+This page provides links to major infrastructure projects funded through the Building Australia Fund.

 The National Infrastructure Construction Schedule (NICS) is an initiative of the Australian Government that brings together information on major infrastructure projects from all jurisdictions and across the three tiers of government on one unique website.